 Zyprexa Health Risks

-- Tardive Dyskinesia (TD) – TD is a type of movement problem.
-You should call your doctor right away if you experience muscle movements that can't be stopped.
+Tardive dyskinesia (TD) is a type of movement problem.
+You should call your doctor immediately if you experience muscle movements that you can't stop.

 - Blood pressure medicines